cap-js/docs/java/query-api.md

 The regular expressions are evaluated on the database.
 Therefore, the supported syntax of the regular expression and the options you can use depends on the database you are using.

-For example, following code matches title of the book that contains word "CAP" in the title:
+For example, following code matches title of the book that contains the word "CAP" in the title:

 ```java
 Select.from("bookshop.Books").where(t -> t.get("title").matchesPattern("CAP"));